gophercoders/website/content/install/testing-the-install.md

 into the text editor and making sure it matches exactly, until the program runs as expected.

-If you did make a mistake its OK.
+If you did make a mistake its okay.
 Programmers make mistakes all of the time.
 You will get better at avoiding them and fixing or debugging them as we go along.
 {{% /panelInfoTitle%}}

-Now that the "Hello World!"" program works its time to try the "Hello" program.
+Now that the "Hello World!"" program works it's time to try the "Hello" program.

 ### Hello